radian-software/straight.el/README.md

 Shallow clones are now compatible with lockfiles, so you can safely set `straight-vc-git-default-clone-depth` to `1` and get massive savings on network bandwidth and disk space.

-### July 6, 2019

-The default value of the user option `straight-emacsmirror-use-mirror` is now non-nil.

-### May 24, 2019

-I have completely rewritten the transaction system.
-The practical impact of this is that you no longer have to care about it.
-Simply remove all references to the following functions and variables from your configuration, and everything should "just work":

-* `straight-transaction`
-* `straight-begin-transaction`
-* `straight-finalize-transaction`
-* `straight-mark-transaction-as-init`
-* `straight-treat-as-init`

-### May 22, 2019

-I now maintain a mirror of Emacsmirror.
-(Bear with me here.)
-The advantage of using my mirror is that cloning it is several orders of magnitude faster than cloning the official Emacsmirror.
-You can tell `straight.el` to do so by customizing the user option `straight-emacsmirror-use-mirror` to non-nil.

-### May 1, 2019

-`straight-thaw-versions` now fetches in a repository if a commit in your lockfile can not be found and normalizes the repository to the recipe's default branch.
-This should ensure that versions you have frozen can be quickly restored and that they can also be saved back to the version lock file.
-This addresses issues [#58], [#66], and [#294].

 [#principles]: #guiding-principles
 [#quickstart]: #getting-started